thebgby/python_homeworks/lesson-4/homework/homework.md

 **4. Number Guessing Game**
 Create a simple number guessing game.
+- The computer randomly selects a number between 1 and 100.
+- If the guess is high, print "Too high!".
+- If the guess is low, print "Too low!".
+- If they guess correctly, print "You guessed it right!" and exit the loop.
-The computer randomly selects a number between 1 and 100.
-The player has 10 attempts to guess it.
-If the guess is high, print "Too high!".
-If the guess is low, print "Too low!".
-If they guess correctly, print "You guessed it right!" and exit the loop.
+- The player has 10 attempts to guess it.
+If the player can not find the correct number in 10 attempts, print "You lost.
+Want to play again? ".
+- If the player types one of 'Y', 'YES', 'y', 'yes', 'ok' then start the game from the beginning.

 >Hint: Use Python’s `random.randint()` to generate the number.

 **5. Password Checker**
 Task: Create a simple password checker.
-Ask the user to enter a password.
-If the password is shorter than 8 characters, print "Password is too short."
-If the password doesn’t contain at least one uppercase letter, print "Password must contain an uppercase letter.".
-If the password meets both criteria, print "Password is strong."
+- Ask the user to enter a password.
+- If the password is shorter than 8 characters, print "Password is too short."
+- If the password doesn’t contain at least one uppercase letter, print "Password must contain an uppercase letter.".
+- If the password meets both criteria, print "Password is strong."

 **6. Prime Numbers**
 Task: Write a Python program that prints all prime numbers between 1 and 100.